 The health, safety and wellbeing of our residents and staff team are always our top priority.
 We have therefore put in place comprehensive plans to ensure a robust response to the COVID-19 pandemic.
 Our plans are being kept under regular review and updated as advised by the Government, Public Health England and associated advisory bodies.

-This page details some of the steps we have taken at The New Deanery Care Home.
+This page details some of the steps we have taken at our Care Homes.
 This information is intended for our residents, their family and friends, our staff team, and any other potential visitors to our care homes.

 For comprehensive information about the coronavirus itself, please visit https://www.gov.uk/coronavirus